 Instructions

-- Once the oven has reached 425°F, carefully remove the hot skillet from the oven.
-Pour the batter into the skillet and place it back into the oven.
+• After the butter has melted, pour the batter into the skillet and place it back into the oven to bake for 20 minutes.

 Did you make this recipe?